EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ```

 ::: info Different Types of Subscriptions
-This sample uses catch-up subscription to subscribe to events.
-You can also use persistent subscription or connectors to achieve similar result.
+This sample uses catch-up subscriptions to subscribe to events.
+You can also use persistent subscriptions or connectors to achieve a similar result.

-For more information about catch-up subscription, [click here](https://docs.kurrent.io/clients/grpc/subscriptions.html).
+For more information about catch-up subscriptions, [click here](https://docs.kurrent.io/clients/grpc/subscriptions.html).
-For more information about persistent subscription, [click here](https://docs.kurrent.io/clients/grpc/persistent-subscriptions.html).
+For more information about persistent subscriptions, [click here](https://docs.kurrent.io/clients/grpc/persistent-subscriptions.html).
 For more information about connectors, [click here](https://docs.kurrent.io/server/v24.10/features/connectors/)
 :::

 ::: info Understanding Category System Projection
 The `$ce-cart` stream contains events from all the carts in KurrentDB.
 This uses the category system projection stream feature.
-For more information [click here](https://docs.kurrent.io/server/v24.10/features/projections/system.html#by-category).
+For more information, [click here](https://docs.kurrent.io/server/v24.10/features/projections/system.html#by-category).
 :::

-4. Locate and examine code that processes each event
+4. Locate and examine the code that processes each event

 For each event, the projection will:
 - Start a database transaction,